Alzymologist/metadata-offline-project/milestone_1.md

 - Cold devices are recommended to check that all received metadata units are valid unit records.

 - All non-metadata data that is essential for transaction decoding should be included into authenticity proof as well.

+- Protocol should be versioned, to have a tool to recall all affected devices in case of critical protocol vulnerability.

 Note that it follows that each metadata unit would be hashed with `blake2` or `blake3`